 With three campuses spread throughout the greater Chicago area-- including along the stunning shoreline of Lake Michigan and in the heart of downtown's Magnificent Mile-- students have access to hundreds of cultural institutions as well as thousands of internships and networking opportunities with the city's Fortune 500 companies.
 Study abroad programs at our Rome and Beijing Centers provide engagement with the global community and economy.

 While rigorous programs of research and study are one hallmark of a Jesuit education, we're not just preparing students for a career, we're preparing them for life.
 We challenge our students to learn broadly, to think critically, to serve generously, to lead with integrity, to respect diversity.
-We come from all faiths and ethnic and ecnomic backgrounds, with a common purpose of building a better society.
+We come from all faiths and ethnic and economic backgrounds, with a common purpose of building a better society.

-Messina Hall has a common kitchen on the first floor with a refridgerator and microwaves are available for all to use.
 If necessary, there will be an opportunity for students to travel to Target with staff members to purchase supplies they may have forgotten.

-SRAs are undergraduate students from various universities, who are responsible for:
+College Coaches are undergraduate students from various universities, who are responsible for:

 - supervising the well-being of every student enrolled in the program whether commuter or residential